-- A. Describe the mechanism your organization uses to record and verify physician participation for six years from the date of your CME activities. - B. Using the information from one of the example activities in Section III above, show the TMA information or reports your mechanism can produce for an individual participant. - IV.
-Regarding your Program of CME, your Educational Activities and the ACCME Standards for Commercial Support: Standards to Ensure Independence in CME Activities (Criteria 8-9) - A. Attach your written policies and procedures governing honoraria for planners, teachers, and/or authors or label a sheet of paper in place of this policy with "We do not provide honoraria in any form to planners, teachers, and/or authors."
-(C8 SCS 3.7-3.8)
+- A) Describe the mechanism your organization uses to record and verify physician participation for six years from the date of your CME activities. - B) Using the information from one of the example activities in Section III above, show the information or reports your mechanism can produce for an individual participant. - IV.
+Regarding your Program of CME, your Educational Activities and the ACCME Standards for Commercial Support: Standards to Ensure Independence in CME Activities (Criteria 8-9) - A) Attach your written policies and procedures governing honoraria and reimbursement of expenses for planners, teachers, and/or authors or enter here, "We do not provide honoraria in any form to planners, teachers, and/or authors."
+(C8 SCS 3.7-3.8) - B) Attach your written policies and procedures governing reimbursement of expenses for planners, teachers, and/or authors or enter here, "We do not provide reimbursement of expenses in any form to planners, teachers, and/or authors."
+(C8 SCS 3.7-3.8) - C) Describe what policy, procedure, or communications you employ to ensure that no direct payment from an ACCME-defined commercial interest is given to the director of an activity, any planning committee members, teachers or authors, joint sponsor, or any others involved in an activity.
+(C8 SCS 3.3; 3.9) - D) Describe your process(es) for the receipt and disbursement of commercial support (both funds and in-kind support).
+(C8 SCS 3.1) or enter here, "We do not accept commercial support for any of our directly or jointly sponsored CME activities." - E) Describe what policy, procedure or communications you employ to ensure that all commercial support is given with your organization's full knowledge and approval).
+(C8 SCS 3.3) or enter here, "We do not accept commercial support for any of our directly or jointly sponsored CME activities."

-- B. Attach your written policies and procedures governing reimbursement of expenses for planners, teachers, and/or authors or label a sheet of paper in place of the policy with, "We do not provide reimbursement of expenses in any form to planners, teachers, and/or authors."
-(C8 SCS 3.7-3.8) - C. Describe what policy, procedure, or communications you employ to ensure that no direct payment from an ACCME-defined commercial interest is given to the director of an activity, any planning committee members, teachers or authors, joint provider, or any others involved in an activity.
-(C8 SCS 3.3; 3.9) - D. Describe your process(es) for the receipt and disbursement of commercial support (both funds and inkind support).
-(C8 SCS 3.1) or label a sheet of paper in this section with, "We do not accept commercial support for any of our directly or jointly provided CME activities." - E. Describe what policy, procedure or communications you employ to ensure that all commercial support is given with your organization's full knowledge and approval.
-(C8 SCS 3.3) or label a sheet of paper in this section with, "We do not accept commercial support for any of our directly or jointly provided CME activities." - F. Describe the practices or procedures or policies you have implemented to ensure that social events, or meals, at commercially supported CME activities cannot compete with or take precedence over educational events.
-(C8 SCS 3.11) or label a sheet of paper in place of this section with, "We do not accept commercial support for any of our directly or jointly provided CME activities" or label a sheet of paper in place of this section with, "We do not provide social events or meals for any of our directly or jointly provided and commercially supported CME activities." - G. Do you organize commercial exhibits in association with any of your CME activities?
-If "No," label a sheet of paper in place of this section with, "We do not organize commercial exhibits in association with any of our CME activities."
-If "Yes," describe how your organization ensures that arrangements for commercial exhibits do not (1) influence planning or interfere with the presentation and (2) are not a condition of the provision of commercial support for CME activities.
-(C9 SCS 4.1) - H. Do you arrange for advertisements in association with any of your CME activities?
-If "No," label a sheet of paper in place of this section with, "We do not arrange for advertisements in association with any of our CME activities."
-If "Yes," describe how your organization ensures that advertisements or other product-promotion materials are kept separate from the education.
+- F) Describe the practices or procedures or policies you have implemented to ensure that social events, or meals, at commercially supported CME activities cannot compete with or take precedence over educational events.
+(C8 SCS 3.11) or enter here, "We do not accept commercial support for any of our directly or jointly sponsored CME activities" or enter here, "We do not provide social events or meals for any of our directly or jointly sponsored and commercially supported CME activities." - G) Do you organize commercial exhibits in association with any of your CME activities?
+If "No," write in this section, "We do not organize commercial exhibits in association with any of our CME activities."
+If yes, describe how your organization ensures that arrangements for commercial exhibits do not (1) influence planning or interfere with the presentation and (2) are not a condition of the provision of commercial support for CME activities.
+(C9 SCS 4.1) - H) Do you arrange for advertisements in association with any of your CME activities?
+If "No, "write in this section, "We do not arrange for advertisements in association with any of our CME activities."
+If yes, describe how your organization ensures that advertisements or other product-promotion materials are kept separate from the education.
 In your description, distinguish between your processes related to advertisements and/or product promotion in each of the following types of CME activities: (1) print materials, (2) computer-based materials, (3) audio and video recordings, and (4) face-to-face.
 (C9 SCS 4.2, 4.4)